Authenion Documentation

 Context Path

 Authenion-EIK plugin's deployment filename.
-The default plugin filename is 'EBSAuth.war'.
-Therefore, the Context path should be,
+The plugin filename is 'authenion-eik.jar'

 /EBSAuth